AG11101/Pizzeria_Project_Clone/README.md

   - `DELETE /api/players/{{id}}`
   - `PUT /api/players/{{id}}`

+  $ Format {{id}}: applies to Budibase
+  $ Format {id}: applies to Swagger

 ## Execution
-> 🚧: Please describe how to execute your app and what configurations must be changed to run it.

 To run the full-stack application, follow these steps:

-#### Backend Setup
+#### Backend Setup and Frontend (Budibase) Setup

 1. **Clone the Repository**
-   Clone your GitHub project repository that contains the Spring Boot application.
+   Clone the GitHub project repository that contains the Spring Boot application.

 2. **Start Codespace / IDE**
-   Open the project in your IDE (e.g., IntelliJ or VS Code).
-Alternatively, start a GitHub Codespace.
+   Start a GitHub Codespace.

 3. **Run the Application**
-   Execute the `main()` method in `FloorballStatisticsApplication.java`.
+   Execute the `PizzaApplication.java` method in `Pizzeria_Project_Clone`.
    The backend will start at: `http://localhost:8080/`

+4. Open Budibase

+5. Start a new App from scratch

+6. Under Settings import the following document: [text](db.txt)

-4. **Set Public Port (if using Codespaces)**
+7. **Set Public Port (if using Codespaces)**
    - Expose port 8080 publicly so the Budibase frontend can fetch data.
    - In GitHub Codespaces: Click **Port 8080 > Make Public**

-#### Frontend (Budibase) Setup

-Link to budibase App: https://inttech.budibase.app/app/brugg_4_floorball_statistics#/home
+8. **Change API-Endpoints in Budibase (including the URL according to the running codespace)**
+    - To visualize data from the application in Budibase, the URLs configured in Budibase must be updated to match the URL of the active Codespace instance.
+Each newly generated Codespace has a unique name, and when the application is run on a specific port (e.g., 8080), the corresponding page is accessible at a URL structured like https://<codespace-name>-8080.app.github.dev.

+    - This means that the API endpoints used in Budibase must be adjusted accordingly.
+The relevant URL must be updated for each CRUD operation defined within Budibase to ensure proper integration with the backend service.

+9. **Publish and exectue App in Budibase**

 ## Project Management